thiagoneves2/Thiaguinho27/README.md

 <img src="https://i.pinimg.com/originals/88/15/63/881563d6444b370fa4ceea0c3183bb4c.gif" href="#" width="100%" height="50px" style="overflow:hidden"/>
 <h3>🌱 I’m currently learning python </h3>
 <h3>💬 Ask me about doubts you may have about: C, C++, Java, Javascript, React or anything else!</h3>
-<h3>⚡ Fun fact: to do this README file you just have to create a repositorie with rou name!</h3>
+<h3>⚡ Fun fact: to do this README file you just have to create a repositorie with your name!</h3>
 <h3>Hope you enjoyed!
 Bye 👋</h3>
 <center>
 <img src="https://pa1.narvii.com/6989/dde19972c93cfe626a69b72106095a19346215f7r1-287-400_hq.gif" style="margin-left: 50%"/>